Why Is Bonhams Misdating This Bottle?

 But even if it is changed, does 1938 really qualify as "early 20th century?"
 Early 20th century is Teddy Roosevelt's presidency.
 It's Titanic sinking.
 It's pre-prohibition.
 1938 is well after prohibition and a generation later than what I'd consider "early 20th century."

-For reasons like Luc Timmermans' auction fiasco last year, when I first contacted Bonhams I explained the purpose of my email:
+For reasons like Luc Timmermans' auction fiasco last year (he was sold what turned out to be opened bottles), when I first contacted Bonhams I explained the purpose of my email:

 "Whisky clubs worldwide are becoming more and more circumspect of auctioneers.
 There are suspicions of deliberate misinformation passed along under the guise of 'mistakes' and intentional omission of important details.
 I wanted to give you a heads-up before more conspiracy theories start to gestate."